 Your treatment for gum disease will be based on the intensity of the disease.
 If our practitioners determine you have periodontal disease, we will discuss your options for treatment.
 In cases that are caught early, scaling and root planing (SRP) is usually done to clean out your gum pockets.
 In more serious cases, antibiotics can be taken along with numerous SRP procedures.
 Acute cases of gum disease normally call for gum surgery like pocket reduction or gum grafting.

 Expenses for gum disease therapy will vary based on the seriousness of the disease as well as the treatment required.
 If you are using dental insurance, then our office will talk to your insurance provider to understand what they pay and whether or not there will be any extra expenses.
-For patients with no insurance, Buford Family Dentistry takes many payment options and we will be able to help you to find medical financing.
+For patients with no insurance, Imagix Dental of Buford takes many payment options and we will be able to help you to find medical financing.
 Questions about costs?
 Please speak to a member of our team during your consultation.
 Not going to the dentist due to fiscal concerns can lead to bigger problems and much more costly therapies later on.

 Periodontal disease will get worse if you don't get the treatment you need, so it's crucial to get expert help when any signs or symptoms occur.
 At Imagix Dental of Buford, we work with you to renew your gums and avoid future cases of the disease.
 For more information or to schedule an appointment, get in touch with our office in Buford, GA.